okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 For your customers to use your SCIM provisioning integration with Okta, you need to publish it through the [Okta Integration Network](https://www.okta.com/integrations/).

-After you have built and tested your SCIM application, read through our [Submit an app integration](/docs/guides/submit-app/) guide.
+After you have built and tested your SCIM application, read through our [Publish an OIN integration](/docs/guides/submit-app-overview/) guide.

 ## Additional background